Unicus-International/voting-booth/Documentation/Terminology.md

 ### Election

-An election is a question on which an electorate (i.e. a collection of electors) vote, a collection of one or more ballots and their associated candidates, and the associated process control measures such as start and end dates, the franchies to be exercised, the choice vote counting system, &c..
+An election is a question on which an electorate (i.e. a collection of electors) vote, a collection of one or more ballots and their associated candidates, and the associated process control measures such as start and end dates, the franchises to be exercised, the choice vote counting system, &c..
 Each election happens at most once, and once completed cannot be reopened.
-The result of an election might be a single selected candidate, or a collection of selected candidates, orderered or unordered.
+The result of an election might be a single selected candidate, or a collection of selected candidates, ordered or unordered.

 ```
 election: (